LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

   push down at the page level (that is a much finer granularity than row group).
 - Parquet 1.12 introduces the option to generate and store bloom filters in Parquet metadata on the file footer.
-- Note: the use of column statistics, both at row group and page level (column index), is typically more effective when data that is stored in Parque file sorted, as opposed to have large ranges of data for each page or rowgroup.
+- Note: the use of column statistics, both at row group and page level (column index), is typically more effective when data that is stored in Parquet file sorted, as opposed to have large ranges of data for each page or rowgroup.

 Examples: